TSYS-Merchant/stumps/README.md

 # Competitors

 Below are a number of tools playing in a similar space.
-A lot of them look interesting, but for various reasons, we felt that each weren't fit for purpose.
+Many of them are interesting, mature products, but for various reasons, we felt that they weren't fit for purpose.

 * [Web Page Replay](https://code.google.com/p/web-page-replay/)
 * [stubby4j](https://github.com/azagniotov/stubby4j) and its clones